OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 omega2-ctrl gpiomux get
 ```

-and you'll be given a list of as a result:
+and you'll be given a list as a result:

 ```
 root@Omega-2757:/# omega2-ctrl gpiomux get